luisllm/demo-gh-tf-vault/README.md

 # demo-gh-tf-vault

-This demo uses Terraform and Github Actions to automatically deploy two environments, staging and production, with an EC2 instance with Vault installed in it.
+This demo uses **Terraform** and **GitHub Actions** to automatically deploy two environments, staging and production, each with an EC2 instance with Vault installed.
-Vault is automatically initialized and unseal using an AWS KMS key.
-The init info as well as the root token are stored in AWS Parameter Store.
+Vault is configured to:
+- Initialize and unseal automatically using an **AWS KMS key**.
+- Store initialization information, including the **root token**, securely in **AWS Parameter Store**.

+## Post-Deployment Instructions

-Once the workflow finishes, connect to the EC2 via Instance Connect and:
+Once the GitHub Actions workflow completes, you can connect to the EC2 instance using **EC2 Instance Connect** and follow the steps below to verify the setup:
 - Verify Vault is running as a service:
 ```
 $ sudo systemctl status vault